 4. Car Pulls to One Side

 Does your car pull to one side when you step on the brake pedal?
-This may mean your brakes need to be adjusted, you have a loss of brake fluid, or your brake pads are worn out.
+This may mean your brakes need to be adjusted, you have a loss of fluid, or your pads are worn out.
 The pulling may be caused by a stuck caliper, in which case there is friction on one wheel but not the others, causing the car to pull toward the stuck caliper.
 A collapsed brake hose can also be responsible as it causes the calipers to move unevenly.
-Unevenly worn brake pads can also cause pulling by applying different amounts of pressure to the wheels.
+Unevenly worn pads can also cause pulling by applying different amounts of pressure to the wheels.

 5. Brake Pads Are Visibly Worn

 Don’t let brake problems put you at risk of an accident.
-Make sure you have your brakes inspected every six months for signs of wear and don’t allow problems to get worse.
+Make sure you have your pads inspected every six months for signs of wear and don’t allow problems to get worse.
 Schedule brake inspection or repair services with Creech Import Repair if you notice any of these warning signs to ensure your vehicle remains safe to drive.